 Picasso's Political Reaction

 Picasso’s vehemence grew stronger towards Franco and the violence against his home country.
-He decided to use that hatred and transferred it onto canvas, in order to capture the cruelty of humanity as a result of World War I and the Spanish Civil War.
-The painting needed to be presented in such a way that it could later be printed in the newspaper so that his message would reach further than just the World’s Fair.
-It was important to him, that others understood the atrocities that Franco had caused as a result of his dictatorship.
+He decided to use that hatred and transferred it onto canvas to capture the cruelty of humanity as a result of World War I and the Spanish Civil War.
+He desired that the painting would one day be presented in the newspaper so that his message would reach further than just the World’s Fair.
+It was important to him that others understood the atrocities that Franco had caused as a result of his dictatorship.

-Although his intent from the time he painted it, was for it to be owned by the Spanish people, he made it clear that it should never return to Spain until his home country could enjoy “public liberties and democratic institutions.”
-For many years it found a temporary home at the Museum of Modern Art in New York, often traveling to places such as Munich, Cologne, Stockhold, and even Sao Palo in Brazil.
+Although his intent from the time he painted it, was for the Spanish people to own it, he made it clear that it should never return to Spain until his home country could enjoy “public liberties and democratic institutions.”
+For many years it found a temporary home at the Museum of Modern Art in New York, often traveling to places such as Munich, Cologne, Stockholm, and even Sao Palo in Brazil.
 Picasso never got to see peace in his home country, and therefore, he never returned, nor did his painting return in Picasso’s lifetime.
 He eventually died in Paris in 1973, two years before Francisco Franco died.

 Man Reaching to Heavens for Help

 Although the new leader, King Juan Carlos, I immediately made Spain a democracy, many protected the painting from going back to Spain, until they were sure that there was peace there.
 Therefore, it did not return until 1981, eight years after Picasso’s death.
 They kept it secure and hidden until it was finally presented under high security on Picasso’s 100th birthday: 25 October 1981.
 It should never go on tour again in hopes to keep it well-preserved and protected., because while it was on tour during the years prior, there were many damages made to the original.
 Picasso would be happy to know that the Guernica is currently in the Museo Reina Sofia in Madrid.